 Access to bank accounts via internet for electronic funds transfer.

-Microsoft Office 365, Outlook and Teams for instant communication.
+Microsoft Office 365, Outlook, and Teams for instant communication.

 Some databases are stored at the ELCFV office.
 All the workstations are laptops with a built-in internal battery.

 All employees are equipped with laptops with secure connections that will allow for regular work activity as long as internet and network is available.